 Forms used in the Collect Mobile app can be designed and built using Collect Enterprise.
 Form templates are designed and then published to be accessible on the Collect Mobile app.
 A template is a collection of pre-defined forms that contains fields with various attributes, data mapping to an EQuIS format, formulas (as needed), and possibly pre-populated with data.
 A new template can be created entirely from scratch or can be based on an existing template.

 Templates should be tested before they are published so that they can be modified without having to create a new template with each change.
-Forms in Test mode can be modified but data captured from these forms will not be pushed to the database.
-Use this mode exclusively for testing the functionality of forms before publishing them and not for field data collection purposes.
+Templates in Test mode can be modified, but data captured from these forms will not be pushed to the database.
+Test mode should be used exclusively for testing the functionality of a template, prior to the template being published, and not for field data collection purposes.
 All Data Forms and collected data associated with a template will be deleted when the template is edited, which includes when publishing the template.
 See the Publish Forms on Mobile App article for more information.
 A published template may be disabled, but a disabled template cannot be re-enabled and set to Publish.

-The Form Designer page provides a status summary of available form templates and is used to create new form templates.
+The Template Designer page provides a status summary of all templates available in the database and is used to create new templates or edit existing templates.

-For each form template, the following information is provided:
+For each template, the following information is provided:

-•Name – Template title, as specified by the template builder.
+•Name – Template title, as specified by the user creating the template.

-•Version – Version number, as specified by the template builder.
+•Version – Version number, as specified by the user creating the template.

-•Type – Form type, as specified by the template builder.
+•Type – Form type, as specified by the user creating the template.

 •Format – Template format; frequently a specified EQuIS EDD format.

-•Created By – User who created the form template.
+•Created By – Name of user who created the template.

-•EDP? – If the form template is set to automatically process EDDs through EDP.
+•EDP? – Check appears if the template is set to automatically process EDDs through EDP.

 •Editing – The Edit icon allows further editing of the template until it is published.